astropy/astropy/docs/stability.rst

                 <span class="dev"></span>
             </td>
             <td>
                 Contains mostly utilities destined for internal use with other parts of Astropy.
-Existing functionality generally stable, but reglar additions and occasional changes.
+Existing functionality generally stable, but regular additions and occasional changes.
             </td>
         </tr>
         <tr>